 Rare Species on EBC Reserves

 Due to the location and ecological characteristics of our focus areas, EBC has a variety of rare species on our nature reserves.
 These species include those that are considered rare provincially and at-risk in Ontario and Canada.
 The designations used in the table below represent these different levels.
-EBC protects habitat of approximately 50 rare species.
+EBC protects the habitat of 59 rare species.

 It is always exciting to review each potential new reserve for its potential to protect these important species.